 A number of SSDs now come with built-in purge functionality.
 Basically, the purge feature restores the drive’s original state as at the time of manufacture, essentially wiping all the data.
-If your solid state drives hold non-sensitive data, the built-in purge functionality is a sufficient method of wiping the drive.
+If your solid-state drives hold non-sensitive data, the built-in purge functionality is a sufficient method of wiping the drive.
 Otherwise – when wondering how do you wipe an SSD drive – you might want to try another foolproof method.

 In classic hard drive disposition, one of the most commonly used wiping techniques is repeated overwrite.
 In this technique, a special program is used to overwrite parts of the drive (or the entire drive) with a series of patterns repeatedly.

 Overwrite techniques can also be used to wipe SSDs through the use of IO commands to overwrite every individual block on the drive.
-That being said, this wiping method gives poor results in SSDs so should not be solely relied on.
+That being said, this wiping method gives poor results in SSDs so it should not be solely relied on.

-Shredding is a technique that’s highly relied on for complete hard drive data destruction.
+Hard Drive Shredding is a technique that’s highly relied on for complete hard drive data destruction.
 However, for SSDs, a typical hard drive shredder may not be sufficient to totally wipe the data from existence.
 Integrated circuit (IC) chips on SSDs can remain intact after shredding, which means the data they hold can still be recovered.

 Most SSDs encrypt data by default as a security measure.
 As such, one technique to sanitize the drive is to alter the encryption and decryption key used on the data.
-However, if not properly implemented, this the data on the drive remains vulnerable.
+However, if not properly implemented, the data on the drive remains vulnerable.
 It may also not be possible to verify whether the drive has been wiped.